Film Shooting Policies

 - IV.
 Shooting on Emerson Property

-- VI.
-Shooting in the Tufte PPC or Journalism TV Studios
+- V. Shooting in the Tufte PPC Studios, Journalism Production Center, or Paramount Soundstage

 - VIII.
 Shooting on Public Property in the City of Boston